Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 ### Police

-The police get points for arresting company members and bringing them to jail at the police station.
+The police get points for arresting company members after bringing them to jail at the police station, after processing their warrant.
 They will lose points for every officer killed.
 Apprehended disks and money also count towards the score, and are to be kept in the **Evidence Room** in order to take effect.
 Crystals and chips are legal and are not considered contraband.

 #### Rules

-**Escalation is required** for any non-company member to kill or harm another non-company member.
-Company members may only not escalate against other companies, but must escalate when killing or harming any other roles (paramedics, doctors, police officers, judge, etc).
-Police officers are exempt from escalation while enforcing the law.
+**Escalation is required for any role when they are attacking another role with the exception of Police Officers when they are enforcing the law, only.** Paramedics, Doctors, Nurses may only defend themselves and are to rely on the protection of the Police.

-The police has the right to stop and search any person with **reasonable suspicion** or **solid evidence** of a crime.
+The police has the right to stop and search any person with **reasonable suspicion** and/or **solid evidence** of a crime.
 A police dog indicating contraband on a person in a public area is valid grounds for a search.
 Vehicles **may be searched at all times without probable cause**, including setting up road blocks to search all traffic coming through.
 Company's properties are exempt from this rule, as *a search can only be conducted if there is a search warrant*, issued either automatically when a company harms or kills a police officer, or by a Judge.

 Police officers must prioritize **non-lethal force at all times**.
+Fleeing suspects may not be shot if they aren't hostile.

 A police officer may use **lethal force** if the suspect: